swaart/test/README.md

-# test
-Test repository with README file template for WIX
+# How to write an awesome README text file for WIX developers